 LinkedIn is the social network of business professionals.
-With more than 150 million members, it can be an extremely important and effective advertising opportunity when used correctly.
+With more than 500 million members, it is an extremely important and effective advertising opportunity when used correctly.

 Who Sees LinkedIn Ads?

-People are on this site to better their careers, find a new job, network, connect with business contacts, and to get a few minutes of mindless get-away-from-work time.
+People are on LinkedIn to enhance their careers, find a new job, network, connect with business contacts, and to get a few minutes of mindless get-away-from-work time.
 Your offer should speak to someone in that head space.

 New York Times

-LinkedIn is a community of millions of business owners, entrepreneurs, executives and other professionals, and through their profiles they have self-identified exactly who they are, where they work, what they do, and what interests them professionally.
+LinkedIn is a community of millions of business owners, entrepreneurs, executives and other professionals.
 Ad targeting on LinkedIn is the best, if you want to show your ads to ceos, managers teachers or other professionals.

 LinkedIn lets marketers take advantage of this demographic information to create highly-targeted ad campaigns.

-You have two ways to collect leads from LinkedIn Ads, and I recommend you use both simultaneously.
+You have three ways to collect leads from LinkedIn Ads, and I recommend you use both simultaneously.

 The first is obvious: your landing page.
 Consider giving away something for free — like great content relevant to your audience — or running some kind of promotion.
 People jump at free stuff, and their engaging with your offer puts them into your lead nurture funnel and opens the door to a relationship.